What is a Childcare Worker?

 - Help children keep good hygiene

-- Organize activities so that children can learn about the world and explore interests
+- Teach children about the world and explore interests

 - Keep records of children’s progress, routines, and interest